moonglum/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
-Maybe they will inspire you, maybe they won't.
 They contain my configurations of Vim, tmux, ZSH and more.
-On my Mac, there are no developer tools installed except Vagrant, Ansible, iTerm 2 and Xcode.
-My dotfiles contain a Vagrantfile and Ansible scripts to provision the Vagrant box.
-So when I want to start developing on my machine, I do a `vagrant --provision up` and then a `vagrant ssh`.
-And then I work inside the Vagrant box.
+On my Mac, there are no developer tools installed except Vagrant, Ansible, Packer, iTerm 2 and Xcode.
+My dotfiles contains a Vagrantfile to provision the Vagrant box running in VMWare Fusion.
+The box is build on Atlas by Packer (You can find the code for that [here](https://github.com/yakshed/base-vm)).
+So when I want to start developing on my machine, I do a `vagrant up && vagrant ssh` and then I work inside the Vagrant box.
+From time to time I run a `vagrant destroy` to keep everything clean.

 I'm using [Solarized](http://ethanschoonover.com/solarized) as my color scheme.
 It's just beautiful.
 My font of choice is [Adobe Source Code Pro](https://github.com/adobe/Source-Code-Pro) with [patches for powerline](https://github.com/powerline/fonts) in 12px.